Machine Level Programming

 - Compilation, linking and execution of an application in a command line environment.
 Debugging in an Integrated Development Environment (IDE) and in a standalone debugger.

 - Working with registers and memory (variables, arrays).

 - Arithmetical instruction.

-- Function calling and parameter passing via registers.
+- Jump instructions, function calling and parameter passing via registers.
 Library for basic input/output operations.

 - Basic control structures (if-then-else, while, do-while, for, switch-case).

 - Function calling and calling conventions.
 Calling of services and functions of the operating system, calling of functions from the high-level language libraries.